vsn011/bas_challenge/README.md

 Data Healtcheck

-Upon the initial data load, we undertake several steps to check data quailty:
+Upon the initial data load, we undertake several steps to check data health:

 1. Checking for duplicate entries in TimeBooking table.
 Those duplicates will be filtered out in the second stage load where we do denormalization.
 -If there is more then one distinct combination of "Employee ID", "Hours", "SLA", "Date", we consider that to be a duplicate: